TechAngelX/regressify/README.md

 ---

 ## About The Project
 **Regressify** is an educational web application that makes machine learning regression models easy to understand through interactive visualisations.
+ It depicts standard regression algorithms—including Linear Regression, Polynomial Regression, Decision Trees, and Neural Networks—and features an interactive Noise Generator to demonstrate model variance and robustness.

+Inspiration: This project was inspired by auditing the Master’s degree module COMP0088: Introduction to Machine Learning at UCL, taught by Dr. Matthew Caldwell.
+I created it as a visual "cheat sheet" to quickly reference how different ML models behave and identify the best scenarios to apply them.
+Regressify was built to bridge the gap between theoretical math and practical application - exactly where I'm at.

 Built for students, educators, and data science enthusiasts, it demonstrates how different algorithms "think" about the same data.

 ### Why Regressify?